ckeditor/ckeditor5/docs/builds/guides/migrate.md

 order: 30
 ---

 When compared to its previous versions, CKEditor 5 should be considered a totally new editor.
 Every single aspect of it was redesigned, from installation, to integration, to features, to its data model, and finally to its API.
-Therefore, moving applications using a previous version to version 5 cannot be simply called an “upgrade”.
-It is something bigger, so the “migration” term fits better.
+Therefore, moving applications using a previous version to version 5 cannot be simply called an "upgrade".
+It is something bigger, so the "migration" term fits better.

-There is no “drop in” solution for migrating.
+There is no "drop in" solution for migrating.
 In this guide we hope to summarize the most important aspects to be taken into consideration before you proceed with installing CKEditor 5.

 Before starting, be sure that migrating is your best choice.
 Check {@link TODO When NOT to use CKEditor 5 Builds}?